 If you are a registered nurse interested in personal development or career mobility, Daemen’s RN to BS program is for you.
 Daemen College’s upper division nursing program is designed especially to meet the varied needs of the professional registered nurse.
 This program allows you to complete degree requirements in a minimum of 12 months.
 You and your academic advisor can arrange the program to meet your individual needs as a working professional.

 You’ll find many students already enrolled in Daemen’s upper division program have several years of professional experience and college courses to their credit.
-Most of them are returning for their degree while they continue to hold professional positions in the community.
-Many also have the added responsibility of household and family commitments.
+Most of them are returning for their degree while they continue to hold professional positions in the community or also have the added responsibility of household and family commitments.
 No matter what your particular situation, Daemen’s program is flexible enough to meet your individual needs.

 - Flexible course schedule to allow for either full or part-time study